colin-kurniawan/colin-kurniawan/README.md

 # Hi, I'm Colin Kurniawan!

-I'm a rising sophomore studying Computer Science at the University of Maryland.
-I’m passionate about full-stack web development and love building projects that solve real problems or teach me something new.
+I am a Sophomore at the University of Maryland, College Park pursuing a Bachelors in Computer Science and Mathematics on a Statistics Track.
+I love building projects that solve real problems or teach me something new.

-Currently, I'm learning React, working with APIs, and exploring how AI can enhance user experiences.

 ---